gioblu/PJON/README.md

 network.remove(one_second_delay_test);
 ```

-The state of your packet can be 'TO_BE_SENT' that means is still in pending state, if NULL the packet was correctly sent and deleted. if you want to know the state of your packet:
+The state of your packet can be `TO_BE_SENT` that means is still in pending state, if NULL the packet was correctly sent and deleted. if you want to know the state of your packet:

 ```cpp
 int state = network.packets[one_second_delay_test].state;